aws/aws-eks-best-practices/content/security/docs/network.md

 + [Securing EKS Ingress With Contour And Let’s Encrypt The GitOps Way](https://aws.amazon.com/blogs/containers/securing-eks-ingress-contour-lets-encrypt-gitops/)
 + [How do I terminate HTTPS traffic on Amazon EKS workloads with ACM?](https://aws.amazon.com/premiumsupport/knowledge-center/terminate-https-traffic-eks-acm/)

+!!! attention
-> Some Ingresses, like the ALB ingress controller, implement the SSL/TLS using Annotations instead of as part of the Ingress Spec.
+    Some Ingresses, like the ALB ingress controller, implement the SSL/TLS using Annotations instead of as part of the Ingress Spec.

 ## Tooling
 + [Verifying Service Mesh TLS in Kubernetes, Using ksniff and Wireshark](https://itnext.io/verifying-service-mesh-tls-in-kubernetes-using-ksniff-and-wireshark-2e993b26bf95)